AI Glossary

 Inference Optimization

 Techniques used to improve the speed and efficiency of the inference process, making AI models faster and less resource-intensive when making predictions.
-This is important for real-time applications.

 Infrastructure as Code